 23 Jul Know more about organic chemistry from our chemistry tuition

 Organic compounds are an essential part of the modern chemical industry.
 They are used in medicine, manufacturing and in some instances are constituents of our processed food.
 There are millions of organic compounds and they vary in both physical and chemical properties, these factors are used to classify and group them.
-This makes it relatively easier to study and understands them better.
+This makes it relatively easier to study and understand them better.

 These are very common organic compounds, they only have carbon and hydrogen as the constituent elements hence the name hydrocarbons.
 They are made up of hydrogen atoms and carbon atoms only.
 All the carbon atoms are bonded to four other atoms in the compound, this results in the compound’s lack of unsaturation.
 This lack of unsaturation makes the alkanes highly unreactive, this is due to the compounds lack of double or triple bonds.
 The carbon and hydrogen bond in whole-number ratios

 Alkanes exist as straight-chain molecules where the carbon atoms are arranged in a straight chain and bonded to their 3 hydrogen molecules or 2 depending on the position of the carbon atom.
 These alkanes also exist as branched molecules where parts of the molecule branch from the straight chain.
 Straight chain molecules and branched alkanes are termed paraffin.
 Alkanes also exist as cyclic compounds called cycloalkanes, this difference in arrangement affect the reactivity of the organic alkane compounds.